Programs and Incentives

 GOEVIN: Closing the Gap Tour

-In June 2025, the GOEVIN: Closing the Gap Tour will visit eight cities across the state, including Evansville, Clarksville, Indianapolis, Muncie, South Bend, Fort Wayne, Lafayette, and Hammond.
-These free events will feature a presentation and Q&A session to encourage local leaders, fleet operators, businesses, and residents to help “close the gap” in charging access and empower longer EV travel throughout Indiana.
+In June 2025, the GOEVIN: Closing the Gap Tour visited eight cities across the state, including Evansville, Clarksville, Indianapolis, Muncie, South Bend, Fort Wayne, Lafayette, and Hammond.
+These free events featured a presentation and Q&A session to encourage local leaders, fleet operators, businesses, and residents to help “close the gap” in charging access and empower longer EV travel throughout Indiana.

 The Indiana EV charging program incentives at the Crossroads logo.